Jacob Jensen founded the Denmark-based One.com back in 2002.

 If you stand to lose half of your traffic when your pages don’t load within three seconds, just guess how many would leave if it took five times longer?
 Pretty much all of them, most likely.

-Fortunately, our tests showed that One.com was able to consistently deliver an average of 666ms over the past eight months.
+Fortunately, our tests showed that One.com was able to consistently deliver an average of 612ms over the past sixteen months.

 You know what that means?